Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Methods

 We wish also to account for a steady evolution of the temporal processes, hence constraining the temporal sources to monotonicity.
 This is relevant in the medical case, where one would like to model the steady progression of a disease from normal to pathological stages.
-To do so, we constrain the space of the temporal sources to the set of solutions $\mathcal{C}_{n} = \{\vect{S}_{n}(t) \mid \vect{S}_{n}'(t) \leq 0 \quad \forall t\}$.
-This can be done consistently with the GP random feature expansion as shown in \cite{ref_monotonicity}, where the constraint is introduced as a second likelihood term on the temporal sources dynamics:
+In our case, we want to constrain the space of the temporal sources to the set of solutions $\mathcal{C}_{n} = \{\vect{S}_{:n}(\vect{t}) \mid \vect{S}_{:n}'(\vect{t}) \geq 0 \quad \forall \ \vect{t}\}$.
+This can be done done consistently within the regression setting of \cite{ref_vehtari}, and in particular with the GP random feature expansion framework as shown in \cite{ref_monotonicity}.
+In that work, the constraint is introduced as a second likelihood term on the temporal sources dynamics: